hackclub/hackclub/playbook/workshops/dodge/README.md

 ## How To Use This Tutorial

 Use this tutorial in the most beneficial way to you!
 Don't feel that you have to follow each of the steps very carefully and rigidly before you move on.
 You could do anything including:

-- only looking at the code examples and not reading any of the explanations
+- Only looking at the code examples and not reading any of the explanations
-- copy the code from final code example and only looking at each section when you don't understand the final example code
+- Copy the code from final code example and only looking at each section when you don't understand the final example code
-- meticulously following the directions of each section
+- Meticulously following the directions of each section

 ## Steps